Whangarei Falls drowning victim's cousin: 'Help us in praying for Kenny's soul'

 Espinosa, who was studying in Auckland, was in Whangarei for a summer break.

-"Yes I saw him go under...it's difficult to talk now, and we're with Victim Support," said the friend yesterday, who did not want to be named.
+"Yes I saw him go under ... it's difficult to talk now, and we're with Victim Support," said the friend yesterday, who did not want to be named.

 Espinosa was swimming with friends but went under the water while swimming and failed to surface.